wagtail/wagtail/docs/reference/contrib/settings.md

 ## Utilising `select_related` to improve efficiency

-For models with foreign key relationships to other objects (e.g. pages), which are very often needed to output values in templates, you can set the `select_related` attribute on your model to have Wagtail utilise Django's [QuerySet.select_related()](https://docs.djangoproject.com/en/stable/ref/models/querysets/#select-related)
+For models with foreign key relationships to other objects (for example pages), which are very often needed to output values in templates, you can set the `select_related` attribute on your model to have Wagtail utilise Django's [QuerySet.select_related()](https://docs.djangoproject.com/en/stable/ref/models/querysets/#select-related)